 The same thing applies to gas.
 Learning the locations of your gas shut-off valves is critical in case of an emergency.
 The main difference in this kind of emergency is that you must immediately vacate the premises once you have shut off the gas for your safety.

-Do you need boiler installation services in East London?
+Do you need plumbing services in East London?

-Contact us for boiler installation in Docklands, Waltham Forest, Tower Hamlets, Lewisham, Newham, Hackney, Southwark or Greenwich.
+Contact us for plumber services in Docklands, Waltham Forest, Tower Hamlets, Lewisham, Newham, Hackney, Southwark or Greenwich.